CheckMateIO/shield/README.md

 `shield fetch`

 #### Environment Flag
 By default, all commands use the "development" environment.
-You can specify another enviroment with the `--environment` flag.
+You can specify another environment with the `--environment` flag.

 `shield fetch --environment=production` will fetch your production environment variables and update your `.env.production` file.